 THE RED TIN CHOCOLATE BOX is her debut novel.
 The first chapter was a Top Ten Finalist in the North Carolina Writers Network 2017 Thomas Wolfe Fiction Prize judged by Wiley Cash.
 The manuscript was a Semi-Finalist in the 2017 William Faulkner – William Wisdom Creative Writing Competition in the Novel Category sponsored by Pirate’s Alley Faulkner Society in New Orleans, LA.
 Her sequel, NEWFOUND VALLEY, was selected as a Finalist in the 2018 William Faulkner – William Wisdom Creative Writing Competition.
 Ann is a member of the Historical Novel Society and Western North Carolina Historical Association.

-Ann lives with her husband and part feral cat by the Blue Ridge Parkway in Asheville, North Carolina, a place they call Hummingbird Hill, near the rural community where she was born and raised.
+Ann lives with her husband, part feral cat, and rescue dog by the Blue Ridge Parkway in Asheville, North Carolina, a place they call Hummingbird Hill, near the rural community where she was born and raised.
 She graduated from a local high school and received an Associate’s Degree from St. Genevieve-of-the-Pines Secretarial School in Asheville (now closed).
-Ann has been an Administrative Assistant, taken creative writing classes at the local community college and university, a home maker, raised two sons, welcomed a daughter-in-law into the family, and has two young grandchildren.
+Ann has been an Administrative Assistant, taken creative writing classes at the local community college and university, belonged to a writing group for almost twenty years, a home maker, raised two sons, welcomed a daughter-in-law into the family, and two young grandchildren.

-Fun fact: Asheville has been on the radar for many folks the last few years.
+Fun fact: Asheville seems to be on a lot of radars.
 So, when Ann meets someone new to Asheville, who asks where she is from, she never ceases to be amazed they are shocked to learn her family has been here for several generations.

 Silly fact: Ann played the lead in her eighth grade class production of Cinderella, but soon learned women are so much more than princesses and that there were few job openings for the position.
-True, though she loves to foster her granddaughter’s imagination, whether she’s a princess, a mermaid, or acting the little scholar or just the two of them in dresses and vintage hats taking afternoon tea on the porch.
-Ann also enjoys her grandson, who is now walking, loves any kind of ball, and needs boundaries to keep him from running after the occasional deer or black bear wandering through the woods around Hummingbird Hill.
+True, though she loves to foster her granddaughter’s imagination, whether she’s pretended to be a princess, a mermaid, or acting the little scholar or just the two of them in dresses and vintage hats taking afternoon tea on the porch.
+Ann also enjoys her active and inquisitive grandson, who loves any kind of ball, dinosaurs, and needs boundaries to keep him from chasing the occasional deer or black bear wandering through the woods around Hummingbird Hill.

 Author’s photo of an incognito princess with mermaid hair?